xenophonsec/w3kollector/README.md

    --logpdfs, --lp               Log pdf urls
    --meta, -m                    Scrape meta tags --search value, --find value  Search html pages.
 This can be plain text or html you are looking for.
+   --out value, -o value         What directory to place the output in.
+Default is current working directory.
 ```